ethereumjs/ethereumjs-monorepo/README.md

 ### `new VM([StateTrie], [blockchain])`
 Creates a new VM object
-- `StateTrie` - The [Patricia Merkle Tree](https://github.com/wanderer/merkle-patricia-tree) that contains the state if no trie is given the `VM` will create an in memory trie
+- `StateTrie` - The [Patricia Merkle Tree](https://github.com/wanderer/merkle-patricia-tree) that contains the state.
+If no trie is given the `VM` will create an in memory trie.
 - `blockchain` - an instance of the [`Blockchain`](https://github.com/ethereum/ethereumjs-lib/blob/master/docs/blockchain.md) If no blockchain is given a fake blockchain will be used.

 ### `VM` methods